-- There were longer appointments available for patients with a learning disability and those with complex long-term conditions. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities and translation services available. - Homeless people were able to register at the practice. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - The practice provided a phlebotomy service at the practice to encourage older patients who may have difficulty in getting to the hospital and to improve monitoring of patients with long term conditions. - The practice nurses ran daily minor illness clinics to manage patients with simple issues; the lead practice nurse was a nurse prescriber. - The practice GPs provided care for a local warden assisted property and a local care home for highly dependent neurologically impaired patients supporting the needs of the residents.
-They also provided care for a local home for patients with mental health issues. - The practice hosted a dementia carers support group through their Patient Participation Group (PPG) and had held carers week.
-The practice also ran monthly carer support group afternoons.
-The PPG invited guest speakers during these support group meetings and provided talks and live demonstrations on topics such as manual handling, incontinence pads, eating and dressing. - The practice provided minor surgical procedures including dermatological procedures, joint injections and coil fitting which reduced the need for referrals to hospital.
+- There were longer appointments available for patients with a learning disability and those with complex long-term conditions. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities and translation services available. - Homeless people were able to register at the practice. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately. - The practice provided a phlebotomy service at the practice to encourage older patients who may have difficulty in getting to the hospital and to improve monitoring of patients with long term conditions. - The practice provided a leaflet to patients who had two week wait referrals explaining what they can expect and what they need to do and details about obtaining further information.